 What Do Your Ads Include?

 Finally, you will need to make sure that you set up at least 1 form of conversion tracking within your website.
-This is how Google will keep track of visitors to your website.
+This is how Google will keep track of visitors to your site.
 The conversion tracking code will need to be put into the back end of your website.
 You can contact your web admin to include this, or contact Kallen Media LLC for assistance setting up conversion tracking.

 7. Maintain Your Campaign

-Google Ad Grants are not something that you can simply set up and let run.
+Google Ad Grants are not something that you can set up and let run.
 They require constant interaction to gain the most from them.
 Because Google is giving up to $10,000 a month, we highly recommend keeping an eye on your campaigns or hiring someone to do this for you.

 Let us Help!

-For assistance setting up Google Ad Grants contact Nathan@kallenmedia.com or call (773)524-1483.
+For assistance setting up Google Ad Grants, contact Nathan@kallenmedia.com or call (773)524-1483.
 We look forward to helping your organization gain more exposure through the Google Ad Grant program!